ajmccredie/eternal-ink/README.md

 ## Deployment to GitHub Pages
 Deploy the Eternal Ink website to GitHub pages, following these steps:
 -	Create a new repository on GitHub for your project
--	Clone the repository to your local machine either by following the on-screen link or by using the command: “git clone https://github.com/ajmccredie/eternal-ink.git”
+-	Clone the repository to your local machine either by following the on-screen link and drop-down menu.
 -	Copy the Eternal Ink files to the cloned repository directory.
 -	Commit and push changes to the repository.
 -	Enable GitHub Pages for your repository by navigating to your repository, clicking on “settings”, scrolling down to “GitHub Pages”, selecting the branch you want to you for the Pages from “source”, clicking “Save”, and then waiting.
 This may take a few minutes.